-The Annual Update Template for the 2019-20 Local Control and Accountability Plan (LCAP) and the Annual Update for the 2020-21 Learning Continuity and Attendance Plan must be completed as part of the development of the 2021-22 adopted by the State Board of Education.
+The Annual Update Template for the 2019-20 Local Control and Accountability Plan (LCAP) and the Annual Update for the 2020-21 Learning Continuity and Attendance Plan must be completed as part of the development of the 2021-22 LCAP.
+In subsequent years, the Annual Update will be completed using the LCAP template and expenditure tables adopted by the State Board of Education.